It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned, Maha Rushi, behind a golden EIB microphone serving humanity.

 I don't care how it happens.

-I don't care whether they all got together decided or one person used it and they all decided to mimic.
+I don't care whether they all got together and decided or one person used it and they all decided to mimic.

 They are who they are, and that montage is a good illustration.

-You gotta hear this.
+You got to hear this.

-This is Wednesday on the ESPN radio morning talk show, the sports show, Mike and Mike in the morning, where I've been called an idiot, and a number of other things.
+This is Wednesday on the ESPN Radio Morning Talk Show, the sports show, Mike and Mike in the Morning, where I've been called an idiot and a number of other things.

-The fill-in host for one of the mics, Eric Kassilius, is talking to the other mic, Golik.
+The fill-in host for one of the mics, Eric Casilius, is talking to the other mic, Golick, and they are discussing the National Football League.

-Philadelphia to me is a team that's very interesting.
+Philadelphia, to me, is a team that's very interesting.

 And I don't mean in a rush limbaugh kind of the media is desirous way.

-I just mean looking right now in 2007 and saying, are the Eagles better off with AJ Feely?
+I just mean looking right now in 2007 and saying, are the Eagles better off with A.J.
+Feely?

 Were they better off last year with Jeff Garcia?

-I mean, is Donovan McNabb now can we put him in the overrated, not elite quarterback category now?
+Can we put him in the overrated, not elite quarterback category now?

-I gotta put him there.
+I got to put him there.

-You put him as overrated.
+You put him as overrated?

-I'm putting him as overrated.
+I'm putting them as overrated.

-So the ESPN radio.
+There's the ESPN radio.

-This was on ESPN radio.
+This was on ESPN Radio.

-Um I don't think Casilius has been fired yet.
+I don't think Casilius has been fired yet.

-I don't think they will be fired, because of course they distanced themselves from me, not in a media is desirous way.
+I don't think they will be fired because, of course, they distanced themselves from me, not in a media is desirous way.

 I mean just looking at it right now.

-Uh is saying he's overrated.
+Well, the host here, HR, overrated him, is saying he's overrated.

-And I'll tell you when that happened, I keep the years run together, September 28, 2003.
+And I'll tell you when that happened.

-So what's that uh over four years ago?
+So what's that over four years ago?

 So this continued.

-When you look back at that, TO was the better player.
+When you look back at that, T.O. was the better player.

 And they got to the Super Bowl.